groontoxt/groontoxt.github.io/_posts/2023-12-11-KeepingPlayersEngaged.md

 ---
 layout: post
-title: "game designing"
+title: "Keeping players engaged"
-category: devlog
+category: What I learned
 ---

 ## how to keep players engaged